MySQL 5.6 supports delayed replication such that a

 delay value, so the file format has changed.
 See

-of the file now indicates how many lines are in the file.
-If you
+line of the file now indicates how many lines are in the file.
+If

-downgrade a slave server to a version older than MySQL 5.6, the
+you downgrade a replica server to a version older than MySQL 5.6,

-older server will not read the file correctly.
-To address this,
+the older server does not read the file correctly.
+To address

 containing the number of lines.